-Although the X900F and X900E’s native refresh rate is 120Hz, and they both use motion compensation technology in order to increase the smoothness of motion (by generating extra frames), they differ in how they optimize the clarity of motion.
+Although the X900F and X900E’s native refresh rate is 120Hz, and they both use motion interpolation technology in order to increase the smoothness of motion (by generating extra frames), they differ in how they optimize the clarity of motion.
 The X900E uses a traditional backlight scanning/black frame insertion technique which leads to a reduction in the luminance.
 Additionally, it’s possible for visible flickering to be observed (depending on how susceptible to noticing you are).
-In order to address this issues, the X-Motion Clarity technology on the X900F only turns off and on the local dimming zone(s) corresponding to the moving object location on the screen (instead of the entire backlight) in order to produce clear motion without any significant loss in brightness.
+In order to address these issues, the X-Motion Clarity technology on the X900F only turns off and on the local dimming zone(s) corresponding to the moving object location on the screen (instead of the entire backlight) in order to produce clear motion without any significant loss in brightness.

 4. Design (Stand: Dark Silver L-Shape vs Dark Silver Slate)

 In terms of design aesthetics, the most visible change between the X900F and X900E is arguably the stand because other characteristics, such as the narrow frame around the display and the aluminum finish, are used in both TVs.
 The X900F has a table top stand that consists of two separate L-shaped feet whereas the X900E utilizes a centrally-mounted table top stand.
 That being said, both the X900F and X900E allow to have a cable-free front since cables can be routed through either the two separate feet in case of the X900F’s stand, or the two support columns in the X900E’s stand.